dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-azure-devops.md

 ---

 ## Overview
-Connecting your Azure DevOps account to dbt Cloud unlocks exciting new functionality in dbt Cloud.
-It allows customers to:
+Connecting your Azure DevOps account to dbt Cloud unlocks exciting new functionality in dbt Cloud:
 - Import new Azure DevOps repos with a couple clicks during dbt Cloud project setup
 - Enforce user authorization with OAuth 2.0
 - Carry Azure DevOps user repository permissions through to dbt Cloud IDE's git actions
-- Trigger CI builds when pull requests are opened in Azure DevOps (coming soon!)
+- Trigger Continuous integration (CI) builds when pull requests are opened in Azure DevOps (coming soon!)

 :::info Beta feature
 This feature is currently in Beta.
 If you are interested in getting access to the beta, please reach out to support@getdbt.com